samirabloom/dynamic-software-update/REST_API.md

 This value specifies the port of a server in the cluster

 ##### cluster.version
-Type: `Number` Default value: `0`
+Type: `String` Default value: `0.0`

 This value specifies the cluster version.
-If no version is specified, the version defaults to `0`.
+If no version is specified, the version defaults to `0.0`.
+The version value is sorted using a string sort so care must be taken when using multi digit version numbers as `13` will be sorted before `3` to resolve this always use `03` for `3`.

 ##### cluster.upgradeTransition
 Type: `Object` Default value: `{ mode: "INSTANT" }`